DIY

 Rod

-For those who prefer a
+For those who want a wooden

-a shank - here's your answer!
-Wooden rod, approx,
+shank - here's your answer!
+Wooden rod, approx, 112

-112 mm long and 16 mm thick (4.5 x 5/8 inches).
+mm long and 16 mm thick (4.5 x 5/8 inches).
+Drill a

-more natural manner.
-Cheaper too!
+natural manner.

-50p each or 3 for
+50p each

 |